10. Execution threads

 10.1.
 The Thread class

 When an application is launched, it runs in an execution flow called a thread.
-The .NET class that models a thread is the System.Threading.Thread class and has the following definition:
+The .NET class models a thread is the System.Threading.Thread and has the following definition:

 ![]() |

-In the following examples, we will use only constructors [1,3].
-Constructor [1] takes as a parameter a method with signature [2], i.e., having a parameter of type object and returning no result.
-Constructor [3] takes as a parameter a method with signature [4], i.e., having no parameters and returning no result.
+In the following examples, we will only use constructors [1,3].
+Constructor [1] admits as parameter a method with signature [2], c.a.d. with a parameter of type object and returns no result.
+Constructor [3] accepts as parameter a method with signature [4], c.a.d. which has no parameter and returns no result.

 Properties